Socialization: Positive socialization

 Positive socialization is the type of social learning that is based on pleasurable and exciting experiences.
-We tend to like the people who fill our social learning processes with positive motivation, loving care, and rewarding opportunities.
-Positive socialization occurs when desired behaviours are reinforced with a reward, encouraging the individual to continue exhibiting similar behaviours in the future.
+Individual humans tend to like the people who fill their social learning processes with positive motivation, loving care, and rewarding opportunities.
+Positive socialization occurs when desired behaviors are reinforced with a reward, encouraging the individual to continue exhibiting similar behaviors in the future.

 Negative socialization

-Negative socialization occurs when others use punishment, harsh criticisms, or anger to try to "teach us a lesson"; and often we come to dislike both negative socialization and the people who impose it on us.
+Negative socialization occurs when socialialization agents use punishment, harsh criticisms, or anger to try to "teach us a lesson"; and often we come to dislike both negative socialization and the people who impose it on us.
 There are all types of mixes of positive and negative socialization, and the more positive social learning experiences we have, the happier we tend to be—especially if we are able to learn useful information that helps us cope well with the challenges of life.
 A high ratio of negative to positive socialization can make a person unhappy, leading to defeated or pessimistic feelings about life.